Library Reform Group

 New Books Arrive at PCL

-Filed under: 1 — LibraryReformer @ 2:01 pm
+Filed under: 1 — Patricia @ 2:01 pm

 On December 10, the Mount Pleasant Library staff received a shipment of new books, and Rochambeau’s books arrived a day or two later.
 The PCL business office has determined that we are doing well enough, budget-wise, to begin purchasing new books.
 Every library has been allocated a small allowance of $300 a month to order a few high-priority books, and both Mount Pleasant and Rochambeau have also been cleared to resume the monthly Baker & Taylor leasing program to which PPL had formerly subscribed.